banalityexhibition/gr-lora/README.md

 # BE-gr-lora

-Fork of BastilleResearch's gr-lora repo, for moden use.
+Fork of BastilleResearch's gr-lora repo, updated for modern use with gnuradio 3.10.
-Original repo hasn't been updated in several years and is very difficult to use on modern systems.
-Updating it to modern standard and to use gnuradio 3.10

 # gr-lora